RobinMillford/Tv-Movie-Recommendations-with-AI/README.md

 - Display detailed information, including posters, cast, and overviews
 - **New Feature:** Integrated **search page** for movies, TV shows, and people with real-time TMDb results
 - **New Feature:** Dedicated **person page** showcasing actor profiles, known works, and biographies
-- **New Feature:** AI chatbot powered by **LLaMA 3** via Groq API for interactive recommendations and queries about movies, TV shows, and people
+- **New Feature:** AI chatbot powered by **multiple LLM models** via Groq API for interactive recommendations and queries about movies, TV shows, and people
 - **New Feature:** Chatbot automatically fetches **posters, names, overviews, and details** from TMDb, with **clickable links** to TMDb pages
 - **New Feature:** Chatbot uses **movie/TV show overviews** to analyze themes (e.g., secrets, technology) for smarter recommendations
+- **New Feature:** User authentication system with registration and login
+- **New Feature:** Personalized user profiles with watchlist, wishlist, and viewing history
+- **New Feature:** "Remember Me" functionality for persistent login sessions
+- **New Feature:** Profile image upload capability
+- **New Feature:** Personalized recommendations based on user's watchlist, wishlist, and viewing history
+- **Backend:** PostgreSQL database for user account management and data persistence
 - **Complete UI Overhaul:** Redesigned with **Tailwind CSS** for a modern, responsive look
 - **Dedicated Pages:** Enhanced pages for **movie details**, **TV show details**, and **person details**